eyop23/furniture-website/README.md

 # Furniture Website (Figma to React Code)

-This project is a React code implementation of a furniture website design by [Soumitra Saha].
+This project is a React code implementation of a furniture website design by [Eyob Mekonnen and Andualem Belete].
 The purpose of this repository is to showcase the conversion of the Figma design into a fully functional React application.

 ## Design